cisco-open/network-sketcher/README.md

 - __Software that can edit .pptx and .xlsx files__
   - Microsoft Powerpoint and Excel are best
   - The free version offers import/export functions for Google Slides and spreadsheets.
 The xlsx format function display will show an error, but it works fine.
-  - LibreOffice and Softmaker office cannot be used.
+  - Libre Office and Softmaker office cannot be used.

 # Usage